Diagnostic Hearing Evaluation

 Earwax, or cerumen, is a waxy substance secreted in the ear canal.
 Its purpose is to protect and clean the skin of the human ear canal while protecting it from debris, bacteria and water.
 Sometimes the ear produces too much wax which can become impacted and press against the eardrum.
 This can impair the ability to hear.
 Our doctor of audiology can safely remove this from your ear.

-Happy Ears Hearing Center is one of the only places in the north-west Phoenix area to offer cochlear implant evaluations and mappings.
+Happy Ears Hearing Center is one of the only places in the Phoenix area to offer cochlear implant evaluations and mappings.
 You don’t need to drive downtown anymore.

 Bone Anchored Hearing Devices